-SANDY: And I know that you take a biblical view of salvation by faith alone.
+QUESTIONER: And I know that you take a biblical view of salvation by faith alone.

 JOHN: Right, by grace through faith.

 JOHN: Not by faith alone, by grace through faith.

-SANDY: Okay.
+QUESTIONER: Okay.
 But I’m a little confused as far as the implications of that lordship to the non-Christian at the point of salvation.
 How much of it can they really comprehend in terms of the lordship issue?
 And then along with that, are you saying through your series on the lordship that the call to salvation is synonymous with the call to discipleship?

 JOHN: I am saying that explicitly, that a call to salvation is indeed a call to discipleship.
 I am saying that it is obvious that a person coming to faith in Jesus Christ will not fully understand the implications of His lordship.
 They will not fully understand the reality of their sin.
 But there must be a call to that.
 In other words, when you call a sinner to repentance and you call a sinner to submit to Christ, they don’t fully understand the implications of that.
-But, they will understand as much as they can understand.
+But they will understand as much as they can understand.

 Now let me say something that is very, very important for you to understand.
-I do not believe that an incomplete presentation of the gospel.
-In other words, if you just present the gospel that Jesus died for your sin and rose again and graciously offers you forgiveness by faith in His name, if that’s all you presented and you didn’t talk about lordship, and you didn’t talk about being a disciple and you didn’t talk about repentance, and you didn’t talk about turning from sin, even an incomplete presentation of the gospel – now listen – could not prevent someone from being saved whom God was saving.
+I do not believe that an incomplete presentation of the gospel – in other words, if you just present the gospel that Jesus died for your sin and rose again and graciously offers you forgiveness by faith in His name – if that’s all you presented, and you didn’t talk about lordship, and you didn’t talk about being a disciple, and you didn’t talk about repentance, and you didn’t talk about turning from sin, even an incomplete presentation of the gospel – now listen – could not prevent someone from being saved whom God was saving.
 Got that?
 Because if you didn’t talk about sin, they’d be feeling the conviction.
 And if you didn’t talk about submission, they’d be coming to that submission.
 What I am saying is that when we present a shallow gospel, we don’t prevent the elect from getting saved, we make people think they’re saved who aren’t.
 That’s the issue.
 Do you see the distinction?

 JOHN: That’s the issue.
 And so what we have – just imagine this now – what we have then are a lot of people who think they’re Christians.
 And we have a lot of churches that are run by congregational rule, which means that a lot of churches are being run by – what? – non-Christians.
 That’s a frightening reality.
 I’m quite sure there are Christian organizations being operated by non-Christians.
-So I don’t want to say that, you know, somebody said to me, “Well, I didn’t know all about lordship when I was saved, am I not saved?
+So I don’t want to say that – you know, somebody said to me, “Well, I didn’t know all about lordship when I was saved.
+Am I not saved?”
 No, the issue is do you understand that Jesus is Lord and is He your heart’s desire to love Him and serve Him?
 And if the answer is yes, then you understand it.
-So, that’s the point you have to understand.
+So that’s the point you have to understand.

 Now Jesus called men to follow Him in discipleship.
 He called them to obey Him.
 And we’ve shown all of that and we’ll even go into more detail when the book comes out.
 And I believe when you present the gospel, now listen carefully to this, you can make it as difficult as possible.
 That’s what Jesus did.
 He made it as difficult as possible.
 Why?
-Because salvation is a work of God not based on the cleverness on the one giving the gospel, but based on the power of God.
+Because salvation is a work of God, not based on the cleverness on the one giving the gospel but based on the power of God.
 So if a person is being saved by God, then you want them to fully understand their salvation.
 And if God isn’t doing it, you want to make sure they’re not coming in on some illusion.
 Okay?
 Does that help?

-SANDY: Yeah, thank you.
+QUESTIONER: Yeah, thank you.

-QUESTIONER: Okay, I’m not sure if you believe in the age of accountability, or anything like that, but...
+QUESTIONER: Okay, I’m not sure if you believe in the age of accountability, or anything like that, but –

 JOHN: Well, I sure believe you get to the point where you’re accountable, but I don’t think there’s any given age.